Patients and visitors

 Advance care planning

 However, there may be times when you cannot make your wishes known to your doctor or other healthcare providers.
-For example, if you were taken to a hospital in a coma, you would want the hospital's medical staff to know what your specific wishes are about the medical care that you want or do not want to receive.
+For example, if you were taken to a hospital in a coma, you would want the hospital's medical staff to know your specific wishes about the medical care that you want or do not want to receive.

-Advance directives are documents that state your choices about medical treatment or name someone to make decisions about your medical treatment if you are unable to make these decisions or choices yourself.
+Advance directives are documents that state your choices about medical treatment or name someone to make decisions about your medical treatment if you are unable to make these decisions yourself.
 They are called advance directives, because they are signed in advance to let your doctor and other healthcare providers know your wishes concerning medical treatment.
 Through advance directives, you can make legally valid decisions about your future medical care.

 Texas law recognizes four types of advance directives:

 - A Directive to Physicians and Family or Surrogates (living will).